-MAGC will purchase a corrected trophy upon request, at no cost to a contest entrant, if the trophy contains an error introduced by MAGC's processes.
+MAGC will purchase a corrected trophy upon request, at no cost to a contest entrant, if the trophy contains an error introduced by MAGC in the trophy ordering process.

-The contest entrant may purchase a corrected trophy at their own expense if the text of a trophy matches the information provided by the entrant on the contest entry form.
+A contest entrant may purchase a corrected trophy at their own expense if the text of the trophy they've received matches the information provided by the entrant on the contest entry form.

 No Refund Policy

 Entry fees are non-refundable.
 MAGC reserves the right to refuse a refund in the case of:

 - an incomplete entry,

 - an entry with one or more components submitted after the deadline for entries,

 - an entry that contains faulty or incorrect information including one or more faulty URLs,